 Within the fields of marketing, advertising, and PR, professionals pursuing graduate education might be interested in working as account supervisors, managers, executives, or as media relations managers.
 They may also be interested in conducting research in the field or analyzing campaigns to improve their chances for success.
 Most commonly, people who pursue advanced education in marketing, advertising, or PR are interested in management, leadership, or specialist positions in the field.

 Fun Fact: According to the Bureau of Labor Statistics, PR specialists must have interpersonal, organizational, speaking, writing, and problem-solving skills.
 Public relations managers must have communication and leadership skills in addition to many of the skills specialists have.
 Advertising, Promotions, or Marketing Managers must have analytical, communication, decision-making, interpersonal, and organizational skills.
 They must also be creative.

-Schools with Advertising and Public Relations Graduate Degrees in Oregon
+Popular Schools with Advertising and Public Relations Degrees in Oregon

 What is the Average Salary for a Public Relations and Advertising Job?

 |Metro Area||Annual Mean Salary||Employment|